Pankaj-Str/ARTIFICAL-INTELLIGENCE/10 Day/NLP - Example Beginners.md

 ## NLP in Machine Learning

-### Goal: Sentiment Analysis – Detect if text is positive or negative.
+### Sentiment Analysis – Detect if text is positive or negative.

 ---